Feasibility checks

 • Non-deterministic functions like now() and uuid()

-For more information on how to handle non-deterministic functions please refer to Server-side non-deterministic functions in the primary key.
+For more information on how to handle non-deterministic functions, see Server-side non-deterministic functions in the primary key.

-For details about using the Cassandra Data Migrator, see Phase 2: Migrate and validate data.
+For details about using the Cassandra Data Migrator, see Migrate and validate data.

 Some application workloads can tolerate inconsistent data in some cases (especially for counter values) in which case you may not need to do anything special to handle those non-idempotent operations.

 ZDM Proxy handles LWTs as write operations.
-The proxy sends the LWT to Origin and Target clusters concurrently, and waits for a response from both.
-ZDM Proxy will return a success status to the client if both Origin and Target send successful acknowledgements, or otherwise will return a failure status if one or both do not return an acknowledgement.
+The proxy sends the LWT to the origin and target clusters concurrently, and then waits for a response from both.
+ZDM Proxy will return a success status to the client if both the origin and target send successful acknowledgements.
+Otherwise, it will return a failure status if one or both do not return an acknowledgement.

 The response that a cluster sends after executing a LWT includes a flag called applied.
 This flag tells the client whether the LWT update was actually applied.
 The status depends on the condition, which in turn depends on the state of the data.
-When ZDM Proxy receives a response from both Origin and Target, each response would have its own applied flag.
+When ZDM Proxy receives a response from both the origin and target, each response would have its own applied flag.

 However, ZDM Proxy can only return a single response to the client.
 Recall that the client has no knowledge that there are two clusters behind the proxy.
 Therefore, ZDM Proxy returns the applied flag from the cluster that is currently used as primary.
 If your client has logic that depends on the applied flag, be aware that during the migration, you will only have visibility of the flag coming from the primary cluster; that is, the cluster to which synchronous reads are routed.

-To reiterate, ZDM Proxy only returns the applied value from the primary cluster, which is the cluster from where read results are returned to the client application (by default, Origin).
-This means that when you set Target as your primary cluster, the applied value returned to the client application will come from Target.
+To reiterate, ZDM Proxy only returns the applied value from the primary cluster, which is the cluster from where read results are returned to the client application.
+By default, this is the origin cluster.
+This means that when you set the target cluster as your primary cluster, then the applied value returned to the client application will come from the target cluster.

 Graph

-Keep in mind that our recommended tools for data migration and reconciliation are CQL-based, so they can be used for migrations where Origin is a database that uses the new DataStax Graph engine released with DSE 6.8, but cannot be used for the old Graph engine that older DSE versions relied on.
+Keep in mind that our recommended tools for data migration and reconciliation are CQL-based, so they can be used for migrations where the origin cluster is a database that uses the new DSE Graph engine released with DSE 6.8, but cannot be used for the old Graph engine that older DSE versions relied on.
 See this section for more information about non-idempotent operations.

-Read-only Search workloads can be moved directly from Origin to Target without ZDM Proxy being involved.
-If your client application uses Search and also issues writes, or if you need the read routing capabilities from ZDM Proxy, then you can connect your search workloads to it as long as you are using the DataStax drivers to submit these queries.
+Read-only DSE Search workloads can be moved directly from the origin to the target without ZDM Proxy being involved.
+If your client application uses Search and also issues writes, or if you need the read routing capabilities from ZDM Proxy, then you can connect your Search workloads to it as long as you are using DataStax-compatible drivers to submit these queries.
 This approach means the queries are regular CQL SELECT statements, so ZDM Proxy handles them as regular read requests.

-If you use the HTTP API then you can either modify your applications to use the CQL API instead or you will have to move those applications directly from Origin to Target when the migration is complete if that is acceptable.
+If you use the HTTP API then you can either modify your applications to use the CQL API instead or you will have to move those applications directly from the origin to the target when the migration is complete if that is acceptable.

 Client compression

-This is NOT related to storage compression which you can configure on a table by table basis with the compression table property.
-Storage/table compression does not affect the client application or ZDM Proxy in any way.
+This isn’t related to storage compression, which you can configure on specific tables with the compression table property.
+Storage/table compression doesn’t affect the client application or ZDM Proxy in any way.

 Authenticator and Authorizer configuration